 You can create profiles manually, one at a time, or you can create multiple profiles at one time by importing an Excel, comma delimited (CSV) or other tabular file type that contains the profile information.

-Select the 'Profiles' tab > 'Add'... and then manually key in the information.
+Select the 'Profiles' tab > 'Add'... manually key in the information, and then 'Save'.

 First, create a spreadsheet with the basic information.

 From the main menu select the Profiles tab > Import > Customers, Employees and Vendors to start the Import Wizard.
 You can either 'Select File' (and that file must be closed) or you can 'Copy/Paste' the data into the window below.

 The Profile Import Wizard Mapping screen will be displayed (below).
 Map the file as appropriate...

 Afterwards, run a Profiles report (Profiles > View/Edit) to review/confirm your work.

 Note: Profiles will always reflect a truncated bank account number for security when stored in ACH Universal.
 Treasury Software can provide a code to be entered in your software if the full account number must be shown.